Battle of Mount Dingjun: In popular culture

 The battle is also reenacted in Peking opera, based on the novel.
 It was said that the actor playing Xiahou Yuan would get a red envelope for his performance during the Chinese New Year, since it is considered bad fortune to be "killed" on stage at that time of the year.
 The first Chinese film ever made, Dingjun Mountain (1905), was a recording of the Peking opera.

+The Battle of Mount Dingjun is featured in Koei's popular video game franchise Dynasty Warriors, starting from the third entry onwards.